 The passing of the beautiful and inspiring Psalm Isadora is great loss to field of yoga and field of female empowerment.
 Psalm taught thousands of workshops nationally and internationally, and specialised in helping men and women have a deeper intimacy.
 Her career could never be summed up in a few lines and the woman as a whole could not have been adequately summarised in the space of a book.
-She has been described as a sexologist; a sexuality, relationship and trauma expert; a Tantric Coach & Sexpert by others.
-Indeed it is difficult to give her work a singular title, but what is certain is that she was an extraordinary individual with a gift for teaching coupled with a deep knowledge of transformative healing techniques and of overcoming the trauma of abuse.
+She has been described as a sexologist; a sexuality, relationship and emotional release expert; a Tantric Coach & Sexpert by others.
+Indeed it is difficult to give her work a singular title, but what is certain is that she was an extraordinary individual with a gift for teaching coupled with a deep knowledge of transformative healing techniques and of overcoming abuse.

 Psalm’s survived a deeply traumatic and abusive childhood, she not only survived, but she became passionately committed to the cause of female empowerment.
 She was so much more than a survivor she was a warrior, committed to ensuring that other women would benefit from her knowledge and message.

 Raised in a religious cult, Psalm endured years of abuse and trauma that she was able to eventually channel the experience of deliver a strong message of female empowerment through sexuality and tantric principles.
 She shared this message with the world through her articles, classes, and workshops.
 Her energy and passion for her work seemed endless, her untimely passing is a great loss, but her work will never be forgotten and will continue to inspire and motivate women.

 Psalm Isadora was a top tantra expert and although she lived in LA her work was recognised around the world and she was globally recognised as a leading authority, leading to her being a highly sought-after sexuality, relationship, and abuse recovery expert specialising in women’s health and empowerment and modern sexual education.